databendlabs/databend/docs/doc/10-deploy/02-deploying-databend.md

 a.
 Create a folder named `databend` in the directory `/usr/local`.

 b.
-Download and extract the latest Databend release for your platform from [Github Release](https://github.com/datafuselabs/databend/releases):
+Download and extract the latest Databend release for your platform from [GitHub Release](https://github.com/datafuselabs/databend/releases):

 <Tabs groupId="operating-systems">
 <TabItem value="linux-x86_64" label="Linux(x86)">